jimmychu0807/analytics-dapp-zama/packages/hardhat/README.md

 ### Key Storage

 - `questions`: It is where user question sets are stored.
-A [question set](https://github.com/jimmychu0807/analytics-dapp-zama/blob/dce793fa6c513b4d05dd182ecf95752ba178269b/packages/hardhat/contracts/interfaces/IAnalytic.sol#L32) consists of one **main** question and up to four **meta** questions.
+A [**Question**](https://github.com/jimmychu0807/analytics-dapp-zama/blob/dce793fa6c513b4d05dd182ecf95752ba178269b/packages/hardhat/contracts/interfaces/IAnalytic.sol#L32) object consists of one **main** question and up to four **meta** questions.
 Each question can be either `option` type, that answer can be one of the options, or `value` type, that answer to be within a specified min and max range.

   It also contains the start and end time information when the question set is open to accept new answers, and the minimum answers needed for a question admin to issue a query request, `queryThreshold`.